How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Empirical Evidence

+\textit{\textbf{Empirical Evidence 5:} Daughters with brothers and firstborn children receive on average less education compared to other children.}

 In the preceding sections, I have presented evidence at the household level, revealing that various factors contribute to the heterogeneity observed in the level of educational inequality across households.
-Notably, factors such as budget constraints, total investment in education, and the number of children play significant roles.
-By identifying and understanding these sources of heterogeneity, we gain valuable insights into the underlying mechanisms driving educational inequalities at the household level.
+Notably, factors such as budget constraints, total investment in education, and parents' education play significant roles.
 In this section, the focus is on exploring the observed characteristics of children who received less education compared to their siblings.
 The examination of these characteristics is essential for developing effective strategies to address inequality and promote equality of opportunity for all children.

 Figure \ref{ineq_gender} graphs the average years of education based on the gender of children and the gender composition of households.
-To ensure accurate comparisons, the graph holds the within household average education of children constant.
+To ensure accurate comparisons, the graph holds the within-household average educational attainment of children constant.
 In the first panel, the analysis centers around households that are only able to finance primary school education for all their children.
 In the second panel, households that can only afford to provide education up to junior high school level are considered.
-The figure reveals some interesting trends in educational attainment among different gender composition households.
-Specifically, girls from only-daughter households, on average, have the same level of education as the household average, while boys from only-son households have similar education levels as well.
+The figure reveals that, girls from only-daughter households, on average, have the same level of education as the household average, while boys from only-son households have similar education levels as well.
 However, in both-gender households, girls' average education is lower than the household average, whereas boys' average education is higher.
-These findings suggest that there is discrimination against daughters when it comes to the allocation of education quotas, when the alternative of giving more to a son is available.
+These findings suggest that there is discrimination against daughters when it comes to the allocation of education resources, when the alternative of giving more to a son is available.

+Figure \ref{ineq_birth_order} allows similar analysis in terms of children's birth order after holding fix the number of children, and the within-household average years of educational attainment of children.